mcdonc/web3/web3.rst

 come after the final null data chunk.
 These trailers are only available when the chunked data stream is finite length and when it has all been read in.
 Neither WSGI nor Web3 currently supports them.

+XXX (armin) yield from application iterator should be specify write
+    plus flush by server.

+XXX (armin) websocket API.

 References
 ==========